microsoft/terminal/doc/specs/#653 - Quake Mode/#653 - Quake Mode.md

 communicate across the elevation boundary.

 This means that if the user often runs terminals in both contexts, then only one will have the global hotkeys bound.
-The naïve implementation would have the first elevation level "win" the keybindings.
+The naive implementation would have the first elevation level "win" the keybindings.

 A different option would be to have elevated windows not register global hotkeys